RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 Members who appear hostile are expressing their hostile thoughts.
 Thoughts of this kind are not actions, and they are not a real-world threat.

 Even so, if you become very uncomfortable with a chat because it appears hostile or for any reason, it is strongly recommended that you transfer the member to another listener, or block the member, or both.
+In this guide, the phrase "very uncomfortable" means that your discomfort is so great that it crosses some boundary that only you can determine.

 After the quiz, the next section is a further reminder about caring for yourself.